fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 the problem, we might consider using wider "frames" around what is considered to be in scope for the problem, moving from an algorithmic frame to a sociotechnical frame.

-The sociotechnical frame recognizes that a machine learning model is part of social and technical interactions between people and technology, and thus the social components of this within this social context should be included as part of the problem and modeling approach (including local decision-making processes, incentive structures, institutional processes, and more).
+For instance, adopting a _sociotechnical_ frame (instead of a data-focused, or algorithmic frame) allows us to recognize that a machine learning model is part of social and technical interactions between people and technology, and thus the social components of a given social context should be included as part of the problem formulation and modeling approach (including local decision-making processes, incentive structures, institutional processes, and more).

-Example: assessing risk of re-engagement in criminal behaviour in an individual charged with an offense, while failing to consider factors such as race, socio-economic status, mental health, along with socially-dependent views present in judges, police officers, or any actors responsible for recommending a course of action.
+For instance, we might fall into this trap by assessing risk of re-engagement in criminal behavior for an individual charged with an offense, while failing to consider factors such as the legacy of racial biases in criminal justice systems, the relationship of socio-economic status and mental health to the social construction of criminality, along with existing societal biases of judges, police officers, or other social actors involved in the larger sociotechnical frame around a criminal justice algorithm.

-In the algorithmic framework, for example, input variables may contain previous criminal history, statements taken by the accused, witnesses and police officers.
-Labels (outcome) include recommendations by the algorithm on an appropriate course of action based

 Within the sociotechnical framework the model incorporates not only more nuanced data on the history of the case, but also the social context in which judging and recommending an outcome take place.
-This frame incorporates the processes associated with crime reporting, the offense-trial pipeline, and identifies areas in which different people interact with one another as outcomes are recommended.
+This frame might incorporate the processes associated with crime reporting, the offense-trial pipeline, and identify how the relationship between various social actors and the algorithm may impact the intended outcomes of a given model.

 .. topic:: References: